 Mexico claimed that the import prohibition on yellowfin tuna and tuna products was inconsistent with Articles XI, XIII and III.
 The United States requested the Panel to find that the direct embargo was consistent with Article III and, in the alternative, was covered by Article XX(b) and (g).
-The United States also argued that the intermediary nation embargo was consistent with Article III and, in the alternative, was justified by Article XX, paragraphs (b), (d) and (g).
+The United States also argued that the intermediary nation embargo was consistent with Article III and, in the alternative, (b), (d) and (g).